thijs83/Visual_Studio_Code_ROS/README.md

 ## 4) Hints to increase development speed

-TO DO: add shortcut to ROS: update ROS & Debug
+TO DO: add shortcut to ROS: update Build & Debug

 TO DO: Multiple windows and cloning the workspace